 By far the question I’ve gotten asked the most over the last year is how do I move on with my life?

-As some of you may know, I’ve been working on a book which will answer that very question, and it’s coming in less than a month.
+As some of you may know, I’ve been working on a book that will answer that very question, and it’s coming in less than a month.
 I won’t spoil the rest, but I encourage you to stay tuned because I’m going to show you exactly what you need to do in order to not only move on but to build a life and lifestyle that you truly love.

-So for now, if you are struggling and you want to get my help, I encourage you to fill out the form below to get my 7 day course on how to take control of your life again.
+So for now, if you are struggling and you want to get my help, I encourage you to fill out the form below to get my 7-day course on how to take control of your life again.
 It’s just a taste of what’s to come – and even a taste will change your life for the better.

 Talk soon my friend,

 PS: Need help processing the breakup so you can get back to feeling like yourself again?
 Click here to learn how I can help you.